randymramli/Shopify-Fall-Intern-Challenge/README.md

 ##### 2. What is the last name of the employee with the most orders?

--- Merge Employees record with order record on employee Id -- Count how many times each employeeID has come up and sort it from the highest number -- Get only one of the employee and return the last name
+-- Merge Employees record with order record on employee Id\n -- Count how many times each employeeID has come up and sort it from the highest number\n -- Get only one of the employee and return the last name\n

 ```
 SELECT LastName AS "Last Name of Employee With Most Orders"